yzaytsev/cnet/README.md

 CJAG is an open-source implementation of the cache-based jamming agreement which establishes a cross-VM cache covert channels.
 CNET uses CJAG code to establish covert channels and transfer data over them.
 It is also possible to use CNET locally for test purposes.

+In doc/CNET.pptx document there are slides with description of CNET communication protocol and CJAG basics.

-A thorough description of the CJAG can be found in the whitepaper below:
+Also, a thorough description of the CJAG can be found in the whitepaper below:

  * [CJAG: Cache-based Jamming Agreement](https://www.blackhat.com/docs/asia-17/materials/asia-17-Schwarz-Hello-From-The-Other-Side-SSH-Over-Robust-Cache-Covert-Channels-In-The-Cloud-wp.pdf) (Michael Schwarz, Manuel Weber)